 Several research studies suggest a genetic aspect to rheumatoid arthritis.
 For example, rheumatoid arthritis occasionally runs in families.
 If one identical twin has rheumatoid arthritis, the other is much more likely to develop the disease when compared with a nonidentical twin or a non-twin sibling.

 Although rheumatoid arthritis most often occurs between the ages of 20 and 50, it also can affect children and the elderly.
 The disease is found in all ethnic groups worldwide.
 In the United States, approximately 1 percent of the population (more than 2 million people) have rheumatoid arthritis.
-Of those affected, 75 percent are women.
+Of those affected, at least 75 percent are women.